hypi-universe/docs/content/gql-queries.md

 There are three steps to using variables:

 + Create the variable outside the operation in a `variables` object.
 You can provide variables in the [QUERY VARIABLES](ui-gql-playground.md) box on the user interface of Hypi.
-You need not specify 'variables' keyword for that.
+You need not specify the 'variables' keyword for that.

 + The variable needs to be pass to the operation as an argument: `query($arcql:String!){`